Logotype

 What is Chase Pay Yourself Back?

-The Chase Pay Yourself Back scheme allows Chase cardholders to redeem points accumulated during purchases with participating companies, and organizations.
+The Chase Pay Yourself Back allows Chase cardholders to redeem points accumulated during purchases with participating companies, and organizations.
 You can also earn points when making donations to certain charities.
 Card members can then redeem these points against Ultimate Rewards Travel on eligible purchases.
 The number of points you gain with a purchase and how you can spend it depends upon the type of Chase card you use.

 Is Pay Yourself Back worth it?

-Whether Chase's Pay Yourself Back Scheme is worth it depends upon how you plan to use your Chase Card Reward points.
+Whether Chase's Pay Yourself Back is worth it depends upon how you plan to use your Chase Card Reward points.

 But if you have been able to get a better value redemption rate through redeeming your reward points through purchases with the airline and hotel partners of Chase, then using Pay Yourself Back to redeem your points doesn't hold much value for you.